 Mandeep Roshi Chadha, a Montrealer, has many years of experience in the art world.
 Her primary interest is Inuit art, which she has explored through her education, as a collector, and by initiating art exchanges between Canada and India.

 Ms. Chadha holds both a Bachelor’s and Master’s degree in Art History from Concordia University in Montreal.
 She has also held numerous positions on various national and Montreal-based boards, including the Board of Governors of the Montreal Museum of Fine Arts and the Canadian Centre of Architecture.

-A chartered professional accountant, Dominique Hamel holds a Bachelor’s degree in accounting from l’École des hautes études commerciales (HEC) in Montreal and a Master’s degree (with Distinction) in accounting and finance from the London School of Economics and Political Science (LSE).
+A Chartered Professional Accountant (CPA), Dominique Hamel holds a Bachelor’s degree in accounting from l’École des hautes études commerciales (HEC) in Montreal and a Master’s degree (with Distinction) in accounting and finance from the London School of Economics and Political Science (LSE).

 Ms. Hamel is part of the corporate finance team at Intact Financial Corporation, having previously worked in accounting and audit with National Bank and KPMG.
 As a Research Associate at Harvard Business School, she co-authored several case studies highlighting risk management practices in fields from toy manufacturing to hydroelectricity production.
 She also collaborated with professors at HEC to study productivity in Quebec’s public sector, and developed teaching material for undergraduate, MBA and Executive Education courses at both Harvard and HEC.